 Louisiana Rankings and Complete University List

 Rankings help families compare schools by size.
-Enrollment changes each year, but these rankings give a sense of how large each campus is and how it serves students.
+Enrollment changes each year, but these listings give a sense of how large each campus is and how it serves students.
+The state has 58 degree-granting institutions in total.

 Complete List of Colleges in Louisiana

-Louisiana universities’ lists help readers understand how different campuses fit into the state’s academic map.
-This will, in turn, give families a full view of the state’s higher education options, including public, private, and specialized schools.
+A full institutional list helps readers understand how different campuses fit into the state’s academic map.
+It gives families a complete view of available options, including public, private, and specialized schools.

 Louisiana State University System